Installation and Configuration

 .

-After you log in for the first time, immediately change the admin account’s password to a secure one.
+After you sign in for the first time, you should immediately change the admin account’s password to a secure one.

 |